(scroll to close)

 2017

-is a recitative fantasy directed by choreographer Elina Pirinen.
+Kosto I-IX is a recitative fantasy directed by choreographer Elina Pirinen.
 It sings forth visions of revenge in linguistically, visually and corporeally subtle and direct ways.
 The singing on stage is surrounded by nine bodies incorporating rest and festivo.
 The tableau vivant, in turn illuminated and extinguished, brings forth the beautiful inner tumult of humanity.

 Premier on January 19th, 2017 at Theatre Academy of the Uniarts Helsinki.